 In brief, to earn a Certificate in Environmental Law, Science and Policy, a student must:

 1) have a cumulative Grade Point Average of 2.75 or better;

 2) demonstrate satisfactory completion of Environmental Law, Administrative Law and a minimum of 11 other units in environmental courses from among those listed on the Environmental Program website or approved by the Director of the Program (students may count up to 6 environmental law units completed as part of a foreign law degree);

 3) demonstrate that 3 of the 11 environmental law course credits are received from a course offered in a department, college or school other than the Law College (though the course may be cross-listed as a Law College course);

 4) complete a research paper on an environmental law topic;

-5) attend and complete a short writing assignment associated with a minimum number of environmental law policy presentations or workshops;
+5) complete the Sustainability and Environmental Policy course, or in lieu thereof, attend and complete a short writing assignment associated with a minimum number of environmental law policy presentations or workshops;

 6) engage in 50 hours of legal practice experience that has as its primary focus an aspect of environmental, natural resources or energy law.

 Interested students should contact Professor Kirsten Engel at firstname.lastname@example.org for more information and to enroll in the Certificate Program.